wearefrank/frank-runner/README.md

 configurations.names is not specified and defaults to only the configuration of one module).

-See Frank2Example5 for example pom.xml files the modules and the parent.
+See Frank2Example5 for example pom.xml files for the modules and the parent.